Did you lose a loved one because of someone else’s careless, negligent, or even criminal actions? Our Kansas wrongful

 If your loved one was killed in an accident, you may be able to file a wrongful death claim to recover damages for:

 Many people ask us “Is there a limit to how much money I can recover?”
-The answer to this question is both yes and no. If you wish to file a wrongful death case, you will likely be claiming losses both economic and noneconomic.
-An example of an economic harm would be medical bills, as these are tangible and quantifiable.
+The answer to this question is both yes and no. If you wish to file a wrongful death case, you will likely be claiming losses both economic and non-economic.
+An example of economic harm would be medical bills, as these are tangible and quantifiable.

-An example of a noneconomic harm would be “pain and suffering” which, while felt probably more bitterly than even the financial harms, is not a tangible or easily quantifiable harm.
-Our experienced Kansas injury attorney at Pyle Law can evaluate your case to find out the maximum noneconomic and economic damages you can claim after the death of your loved one.
+An example of non-economic harm would be “pain and suffering” which, while felt probably more bitterly than even the financial harms, is not tangible or easily quantifiable harm.
+Our experienced Kansas injury attorney at Pyle Law can evaluate your case to find out the maximum non-economic and economic damages you can claim after the death of your loved one.

 Kansas law allows “any one of the heirs at law of the deceased” to file a wrongful death claim in court.
 In most wrongful death cases, this means that one of the following individuals will likely file the wrongful death lawsuit: